bitwizeshift/go-yamlpath/README.md

 * ✅ Arithmetic operators with `+`, `-`, `*`, `/`, `%`
 * ✅ String concatenation with `key + "string"`
 * ✅ Function support (including custom user-defined functions!)
-* ✅ Dynamic subexpressions; any expression can be used as inputs to functions[^3]
+* ✅ Dynamic subexpressions; any expression can be used as inputs to functions[^4]
 * ✅ External constants that can be provided at compile-time

 [^1]: These are optional in YAMLPath definitions.
 The path is always assumed to
       be the "current" context path if unspecified; but can be provided for disambiguation.
+[^2]: The `descendants()` function provides feature-parity with JSONPath's
+      recursive descent operator `..`.
+This is a more explicit way to select descendants, and is more readable.
-[^2]: In YAMLPath, only indices are selected with the index operator.
+[^3]: In YAMLPath, only indices are selected with the index operator.
 Fields are
       selected with the `.` operator.
 To select fields with a string value, the `select` function may be used (e.g. `$.select("some key")`).
-[^3]: Dynamic subexpressions along with external constants provide rough
+[^4]: Dynamic subexpressions along with external constants provide rough
       feature-parity with JSONPath's "script" functinality, since it enables the calling language to provide data dynamically to YAMLPath expressions.